2016–2017 South Korean protests: Controversy

+Two Munhwa Broadcasting Corporation staff, reporter Kim Se-ui and announcer Choi Dae-hyun, had their photo taken with "Ilbe Monk" Jeong Han-Yeong holding a giant novelty shield with US and Korean flags emblazoned with the slogan "It's OK to kill commies."

 Plans for a military crackdown on protests

 In July 2018, it emerged that the Defense Security Command made plans for declaring martial law and authority to use military force to crack down on protesters, if the Constitutional Court did not uphold Park's removal from office.

 The DSC had planned to mobilize 200 tanks, 550 armoured vehicles, 4,800 armed personnel and 1,400 members of special forces in Seoul in order to enforce martial law.
 Other components of the plan included monitoring and censoring media content and arresting politicians taking part in protests.